 IVAN: iChat.
 Wasn’t it called iChat before Messages?

-IVAN: Yea.
+IVAN: Yeah.
 The history really makes a difference.
-The other thing that makes a difference and I think this is one of the things that we should mention as a component of Blueprint is the organization of the channels.
+The other thing that makes a difference—and I think this is one of the things that we should mention as a component of Blueprint—is the organization of the channels.
 Like, how we’ve decided to organize channels, I think really makes a difference in how we operate.

-CHARLENE: Let’s back up a second though and just talk about channels in specific.
+CHARLENE: Let’s back up a second though and just talk about channels specifically.
 I worked at companies that are only using Slack in the most basic capacity.
 Like direct messages with people.
-And then it’s like as you get more sophisticated then you have the channels which is basically sort of like chatrooms for topics.
+And then it’s like as you get more sophisticated then you have the channels, which is basically sort of like chatrooms for topics.
 And you guys really use them in-depth too.
-I mean, yea, let’s talk about all the levels that you guys use them in.
+I mean, yeah, let’s talk about all the levels that you guys use them in.

 IVAN: So maybe a definition of a channel.
 A channel is like a group of chats that you can invite any number of people into.
 The group of chat messages is centered around whatever topic you like and so the way we have TEN7 Slack organized is channels that are dedicated to projects and clients.
 If there’s more than one project that we’re working on for a client, we’ll prefix the name of the channel with the abbreviation of the client name and all of those channels always start with an underscore.
 So, you can count on a channel being an underscore, meaning that it’s centered around a project for a client.
 Then we have another group of channels which are kind of the internal channels.
 Those don’t start with an underscore.
 Those are just very simple names.
 And then the third group is our channels that are dedicated to external people that we work with, so those external people would be typically clients.
 So, we might have a project going on with a client and we’ll have an internal channel dedicated to that client where it’s all internal stuff.
 Then we might have an external client channel that starts with T7Care so that’s the name of our support product, our support and maintenance product.